Mrs. Frisby and the Rats of NIMH: Related works

 After the death of O'Brien, his daughter, Jane Leslie Conly, wrote two other novels based on the rats of NIMH.
 Racso and the Rats of NIMH (1986) tells the story of a city rat who runs away to join the new colony, befriending Timothy, while saving the colony from a flood along the way.
 In R-T, Margaret, and the Rats of NIMH (1990), the rats rescue two lost human children who in turn help to save the colony before winter.
-“Conly’s books continue her father’s emphasis on the theme of social responsibility while weaving in new characters with more personal problems”.
+Constance Vidor commented that "Conly's books continue her father's emphasis on the theme of social responsibility while weaving in new characters with more personal problems".

 Adaptations

 1982 version

 In 1982, the animated film The Secret of NIMH was released, directed by Don Bluth; it was his first feature film outside of Walt Disney Animation Studios.
-The film adds a mystical element completely absent from the novel, with Nicodemus portrayed as a wise, bearded old wizard with magic powers and an enchanted amulet, rather than an equal of the other rats.
+The film adds a mystical element completely absent from the novel, with Nicodemus portrayed as a wise, bearded old wizard with magic powers and an enchanted amulet, rather than as an equal of the other rats.
 The character of Jenner is made a villain who is still present with the rats, rather than having left them before the story begins.
 The crow Jeremy has much greater prominence as comic relief in the film than he has in the book.
 Additionally, the Frisby family name was changed to "Brisby" to avoid trademark infringement with the Frisbee.

 Live-action/animated reboot

-In July 2009, Paramount Pictures set Neil Burger to write the script and Cary Granat to produce the film based on the book.
+In 2009, Paramount Pictures set Neil Burger to write the script and Cary Granat to produce the film based on the book.
 Nothing has materialised since and the rights to the book lapsed.

-In March 2015, MGM, which had released the 1982 film, acquired the rights to the book to adapt it into a live-action/animated film.
-Michael Berg was set to adapt it, while Daniel Bobker and Ehren Kruger would produce.
+In 2015, MGM, which had released the 1982 film, acquired the rights to the book to adapt it into a live-action/animated film.
+Michael Berg was set to adapt it, while Daniel Bobker and Ehren Kruger were attached to produce.

 The Russo brothers were set as executive producers of the remake as of April 2019.